agmeadows/Pewlett-Hackard-Analysis/README.md

  ## Conclusion

  HP is not fully prepared for the "silver tsunami".
-They either need to adjust thier criteria for employees who can enter the mentioship program or hire seasoned professionals who can fill the outgoing employees.
+They either need to adjust thier criteria for employees who can enter the mentioship program or hire seasoned professionals who to fill the outgoing employee positions.